-What you need to know about the new Child Care Subsidy activity test
+What you need to know about the Child Care Subsidy activity test

-The Child Care Subsidy will be means tested based on the combined family income, the fortnightly activity of families – such as work, study or volunteering – and the type of service a child attends*.
+The Child Care Subsidy is means tested based on the combined family income, the fortnightly activity of families – such as work, study or volunteering – and the type of service a child attends*.

-As part of the new Child Care Subsidy, the number of hours of subsidised care you’ll be entitled to will be based on your level of recognised activity.
+As part of the Child Care Subsidy, the number of hours of subsidised care you are entitled to is based on your level of recognised activity.
 Understanding the different types of activity that will be recognised is key to maximising your child care subsidy.

 What classifies as recognised activity?